-Updated 2019: Are you expecting twins?
+Are you expecting two?
 Check out this comprehensive list of must haves for twins!
-It includes everything you’ll need to care for two babies.
+Includes everything you’ll need to care for two babies.

 I finally wrapped my head around the fact that I was having twins.
 The emotions were still coming in waves, but I was ready and more than excited for their arrival.

 Except… I didn’t know what I needed to have for twins.

 I already had a three-year-old and planned to use many of his baby items for the twins.
 But as I quickly realized, what may have worked for a singleton doesn’t always apply when you’re expecting twins.